An affordable, removable way to replace teeth

 The dentures themselves are not painful.
 However, there may be some pain associated with the use of dentures initially.
 The pain usually lasts a short period of time and is due to the fact that your mouth, cheeks, and tongue, have to get used to the new addition.

 Some individuals may even feel some gum pain as there is an increase in saliva flow when dentures are first used.
 Individuals with ill-fitting dentures may experience additional pain.
-Headaches, neck, and jaw pain are a few symptoms from ill-fitting dentures.
+Headaches, neck, and jaw pain are a few symptoms of ill-fitting dentures.

 Are Partial Dentures Noticeable?